Malcolm McLaren: Solo music career

+McLaren personally hired Creative Director John Carver to handle the design and art direction for "Waltz Darling".
+He was introduced to John by mutual friend Tommy Roberts at The Titanic nightclub, near Berkeley Square.
+McLaren and Carver spent a week together discussing visual references.
+McLaren returned to New York and Carver was left to design and art direct the album and singles sleeves.

 In 1989, McLaren and composer Yanni arranged the "Flower Duet" into a work called "Aria on Air".
 The "Flower Duet" theme, taken from the French opera Lakmé by Léo Delibes, had already been used by composer Howard Blake to accompany British Airways commercials since 1984.
-However, from 1989 McLaren and Yanni further arranged the "Flower Duet" and it featured in BA's "World's Favourite Airline" global advertising campaign of the 1980s and 1990s.
+However, in 1989 McLaren and Yanni further arranged the "Flower Duet" and it featured in BA's "World's Favourite Airline" global advertising campaign of the 1980s and 1990s.

 In 1992, McLaren co-wrote the song "Carry On Columbus" for the feature film of the same name.
 The song plays over the end credits of the film.

-In 1994, he recorded the concept album Paris, with appearances by such prominent French stars as the actress Catherine Deneuve, musician Françoise Hardy and fashion designer Sonia Rykiel.
+In 1994, he recorded the concept album Paris, with appearances by such prominent French stars as actress Catherine Deneuve, musician Françoise Hardy, and fashion designer Sonia Rykiel.

 In 1998, McLaren released Buffalo Gals Back 2 Skool (Virgin Records), an album featuring hip hop artists Rakim, KRS-One, De La Soul and producer Henri Scars Struck revisiting tracks from the original Duck Rock album.
 That year, he also created a band called Jungk.
 This project was not a commercial success.
 Around this time he released a track called "The Bell Song" as a single available in a variety of remixes.